Check out our post about the lessons we learned from this unique event!

 Phyllis Campbell Newsome Public Policy and Leadership Award winners were recognized.

-Jacqueline Cardello from GRF CPAs & Advisors thanked the selection committee and presented the EXCEL awards.
+Jacqueline Cardello from GRF CPAs & Advisors thanked the selection committee and Marla Lahat, the Executive Director of Home Care Partners, presented the EXCEL award winners and honorable mentions.